Applying

 When completing the application form for admission, you can indicate two college preferences for college membership or you can make an open application which will allow a computer programme to make college choices for you.

-The academic decision on whether to recommend you for a place on your chosen course is made by the Department to which you apply, not the college.
+The academic decision on whether to recommend you for a place on your chosen course is made by the department to which you apply, not the college.
 Your application papers will be sent to the colleges only after a formal academic offer of admission has been made by the Postgraduate Admissions Office.

 Can I choose when I start my studies?

-All courses start in Michaelmas Term (Beginning of October).
+All courses start in Michaelmas Term (beginning of October).
 Unfortunately it is not possible to start mid-year.

 Is it possible to visit the department?